rendely/rendely.github.io/docs/_posts/2023-04-01-phase-1-blog-post-sorting.markdown

 categories: flatiron
 ---

-## Overview

-In this blog post we'll start by walking through the very basics of how to sort Arrays in Javascript and what to watch out for.
-We'll then build on those fundamentals to handle several of the most common scenarios you'll face.
+In this blog post we'll start by walking through the very basics of how to sort Arrays in Javascript and what to watch out for. <!--more-->We'll then build on those fundamentals to handle several of the most common scenarios you'll face.
 These scenarios include sorting alphabetically, sorting numerically, sorting objects and, lastly, custom sorting rules.

 ## Array sorting basics